lp1dev/uRSS-Reader/README.md

 # How to use it ?

-To deploy uRSS-Reader you need to have a web server and make the files available from the device you want to access your feeds.
+To deploy uRSS-Reader you need to have a web server and make the html and JS files available on the devices you want to access your feeds from.

 ##First edit the config.json file